 August 28, 2020 at 4:17 pm #1603ndembowskiKeymaster

 A recently posted conversation on Twitter got me thinking about how the land of the northwest Bronx ended up in the hands of European colonists.
 Was the land “stolen?”
 Was it “purchased?”
-Rather than debate those questions, I am interested in better understanding how the parties regarded land deals in the time that these deals were actually made.
 I am starting to think that neither the Dutch colonist nor the Munsee would have said that the land was “stolen” as we currently understand the meaning of the word.
 Nor do I think that they would say that the land was “purchased” as we currently understand the meaning of that word.
+No one word seems sufficient to explain the evolving power dynamics, personalities, and forces at play in a land transfer that was first proposed in 1646 and concluded in 1701.

 The “purchaser” of the land that is now Kingsbridge, Riverdale, and Spuyten Duyvil was a Dutch colonist named Adriaen Van Der Donck.
 The deed that he signed in 1646 unfortunately has either been destroyed or lost.
 But 20 years after it was signed, Van Der Donck’s widow came back to New York with her new husband to claim the land described in that deed (this was shortly after the English takeover of New Netherland).
 New York’s Executive Council recorded this event in their minutes for Sept 21, 1666: